top of page

 fat adapted metabolizer.png

-2. Fat-Adapted Metabolizer™ - “Hunter-Gatherer Resilient” (~15-25%)
+2. Fat-Adapted Metabolizer™ - “Hunter-Gatherer Resilient” (~15-25% of the population)

 Best suited for: Low-carb, high-fat diets.